-Charming Smiles Dental Practice is located in the Alvaston area of Derby and provides NHS and private dental care and treatment for adults and children.
+Bulwell Dental Practice is located in the Bulwell area of Nottingham and provides NHS dental care and treatment for adults and children.

-There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Roadside car parking spaces are available near the practice.
+There is level access to the practice for people who use wheelchairs and those with pushchairs, and a removable ramp is available internally to overcome a small step.
+There is roadside car parking available near the practice.

-The dental team includes six dentists including a foundation dentist, six dental nurses and a practice manager.
-The practice has four treatment rooms, two of which are on the ground floor.
+The dental team includes one dentist, and three dental nurses who also work as receptionists.
+The practice has two treatment rooms, one of which is on the ground floor.

-The practice is owned by an individual who is the principal dentist there.
+The practice is owned by an individual.
 They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-During the inspection we spoke with one dentist, one dental nurse and the practice manager.
+During the inspection we spoke with one dentist, and two dental nurses.
 We looked at practice policies and procedures and other records about how the service is managed.